forester-bt/forester/docs/src/sim.md

 f-tree sim --root tree\tests\simulator\smoke\  --profile sim.yaml
 ```

-- root can be ommited, the `<pwd>` folder will be taken by default
+- root can be omitted, the `<pwd>` folder will be taken by default
-- tree can be ommited if only one root definition in the file
+- tree can be omitted if only one root definition in the file
-- main can be ommited, by default, the name `main.tree` will be taken.
+- main can be omitted, by default, the name `main.tree` will be taken.
+- profile can be omitted, the default profile will be taken.